Recruiting Contractors vs Employees: What’s the Difference?

 Top drivers of client satisfaction include: being treated as part of the team, feeling that their work is valued, a positive work environment, opportunities to learn and build new skills, quick and fair compensation, and reasonable processes and procedures.

-How to Recruit Skilled Independent Contractors
+How to Recruit Skilled Independent Contractors Successfully

 In order to successfully recruit independent talent, it’s important to consider the best way to create an experience that’s different from recruiting traditional employees.
 Consider setting up procedures that guarantee smooth onboarding, feedback, and communication.

-Where Can I Find Top Independent Talent?
+Where to Find Top Independent Talent

 If you decide to simply post project opportunities on your company website, be sure to call out a separation between independent contractor and full-time employee jobs.
 Once they are engaged, independents value a smooth onboarding process.
 Creating a welcome site that provides education regarding what to expect during the vetting and engagement process can help to satisfy these needs.

 Overall, it is important to keep the needs and desires of independent professionals in mind when creating a recruitment plan.
 By creating policies that are specifically designed to meet these preferences, you can attract and engage the best and brightest independent talent.
+Working with a partner that provides an exceptional onboarding experience is also important so that the talent will want to re-engage with you on future projects.

 Read next: Becoming a Client of Choice: Understanding What Drives the Modern Independent Professional